Easy Lunch Boxes That Keep Food Fresh: Parent-Tested Reviews

 - Takes longer to dry after washing

-Best For: Older kids with bigger appetites, style-conscious families
+Best For: Older kids with bigger appetites, style-conscious families, adults who want quality

 Real Parent Review: "My daughter is a grazer - she likes lots of small snacks instead of big portions.
 This gives her variety and she actually finishes her lunch now." - Kevin, dad of 2